pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 44dde1c3ec15ed9bc372f7d513265cd4847f56223395983caed3188c2db214c8
 ```

-Which also means you can use them in scripts, like so:
+Now that you've exported the values, you also can use those values in scripts,
+like so:

 ```bash
 docker stats --no-stream $(pulumi stack output container_id)